 Look closely.
-This is not an SD card.
-Rather, the words Intel and Edison are dead giveaways to what it is - a PC with Pentium-class specs.
+That's not an SD card.
+Rather, it's the Intel Edison - a full x86 PC with Pentium-class specs.

 Unveiled at CES 2014, the Edison runs on Linux and is powered by Intel’s dual-core Quark system-on-chip processor.
-Everything but the kitchen sink fit snugly into this SD card form factor, including flash storage, Wi-Fi and Bluetooth connectivity.
+One core spins at 400MHz, while the other varies between 50MHz and 200MHz depending on the task's demands.
+Everything but the kitchen sink fits snugly into this SD card form factor, including 512MB RAM, flash storage, Wi-Fi and Bluetooth LE connectivity.

-That's the crux of what Edison brings to the table - a PC with full-fledged features, without the associated bulk that’ll make smart gadgets look clunky.
+That's what Edison brings to the table - a PC with full-fledged features, without the associated bulk that’ll make smart gadgets big and clunky.